Shaun of the Dead: Music

 The film score by Pete Woodhead and Daniel Mudford is a pastiche of Italian zombie film soundtracks by Goblin and Fabio Frizzi.
 It also uses many musical cues from the original Dawn of the Dead that were originally taken by George A. Romero from the De Wolfe production music library.
 A friend of the assistant editor on the film had been compiling music library tracks from zombie films, making finding some music for the film much easier.
 Before production began on the film, Wright and Pegg had created a mixtape of songs they wanted to use.
 The Goblin music, though, was used as a temp track by Wright in editing; he liked the feel of it so much they decided to get the clearance to use it.

 Bobby Olivier of Billboard attributes the initial rebirth of Queen's "Don't Stop Me Now" to its appearance in the film, which "introduced it to a new generation of listeners", saying: "Perhaps the most famous scene from Shaun of the Dead features "Don't Stop Me Now" which blares from a pub jukebox while stars Simon Pegg, Nick Frost, and Kate Ashfield bash a zombie with pool cues to the song's hurtling beat".
 The moment had been Wright's idea, as he loves Queen and "had the idea of playing Don't Stop Me Now – one of the most positive, exciting, happy tunes ever – over a scene of extreme violence".
 Pegg explained that the fight in the pub was choreographed to the song even before it had been cleared to be used in the film, so they wrote to Brian May and begged to use it.

 The other choreographed sequence, near the start of the film, used different music than that which it had been set to.
 The original was a Cornelius song, and had been the track written in for the scene from the screenplay.
 Wright then heard the song used in the film, "The Blue Wrath" by I Monster, when editing and felt that it worked better.
-The tempo of both songs is the same, so the new song fit the original choreography.
+The tempo of both songs is the same, so the new song fitted the original choreography.

 Release

-The film was distributed by United International Pictures (UIP) in the United Kingdom (UK) and Universal Pictures in the United States and Canada, as well as other international markets.
-Universal Pictures also distributed Zack Snyder's remake of Dawn of the Dead at that time, and only took on Shaun of the Dead after setting the condition that they would market and release it two weeks after the release of Snyder's film.
+The film was distributed by Universal Pictures—through United International Pictures (UIP)— in the United Kingdom (UK) and Rogue Pictures—through Focus Features— in the United States and Canada, as well as other international markets.
+However, Universal also distributed Zack Snyder's remake of Dawn of the Dead at that time, and only took on Shaun of the Dead after setting the condition that they would market and release it two weeks after the release of Snyder's film.